lnls-dig/rffe-fw/README.md

 # RFFE Controller Firmware

+__WARNING__: This firmware is no longer maintained and should not be used!
+The new firmware for RFFE boards is https://github.com/lnls-dig/rffe-uc-fw

 Firmware for the RFFE Control Boards, based on MBED, using a Cortex M3 LPC1768 processor.

 ## Pre-requisites